The Frye Company

 The Frye Company is an American manufacturer of shoes, boots and leather accessories.
 Founded in 1863, it claims to be the oldest continuously operated American shoe company.

 History

 In 1863, John A. Frye opened the first Frye shop on Elm Street in Marlborough, Massachusetts.
-In the 1890s, Marlborough manufactured more shoes than any other city in the U.S. During that time, and Frye was one of the largest and most successful footwear companies in the entire country.
+In the 1890s, Marlborough manufactured more shoes than any other city in the United States.
+During that time, Frye was one of the largest and most successful footwear companies in the entire country.

+In 1944, John Frye retired and the Frye family sold the company to Don Ireland five years later.